gromacs/gromacs/docs/nblib/listed-data-format.rst

   * Call interaction type kernel, store forces and return energy

-This procedure is identical to the current implementation in GROMACS.
+This procedure is identical to the current implementation in |Gromacs|.
 In actual code, the first step looks like this:

 .. code:: cpp